 Now, maybe you’ve already bought a bareroot and are wondering what you’ve gotten yourself into.
 No worries, we’ll walk you through what to expect when your bareroot arrives.

-Our bare root deliveries continue into the middle part of June.
-You may be receiving plants that have no leaves on them even though the plants in your yard are leafed out and growing.
-This is normal!
+First things first, keep in mind our bareroot deliveries start in early spring and continue into the middle part of June.
+So you may be receiving plants that have no leaves on them even though the plants in your yard are leafed out and growing.
+This is totally normal!

-Bare root plants ship easily and the beauty is the roots are not growing in circles.
-Plant roots that start growing in circles continue to do so once planted back into the ground and can cause root girdling down the road.
-That does not happen with bare root plants.
+Bareroot plants ship easily and the beauty is the root systems are not growing in circles.
+Plant roots that start growing in circles will often continue to do so once planted back into the ground and can cause root girdling down the road.
+That does not happen with bare-root plants.